SAVE AN EXTRA $5 - $20 OFFUse code PETS in cart (Exclusions apply)

 Thank you, we will notify you when this product is available.

 Famotidine is a non-prescription medication used in dogs and cats to reduce the amount of stomach acid being produced.
 Although Famotidine is not FDA-approved for use in veterinary medicine, it is a commonly accepted practice for veterinarians to prescribe this medication for dogs and cats.
 Famotidine is an H2 receptor antagonist.
 H2 receptor antagonists are use to reduce the production of stomach acid.
 Famotidine aids in the healing of stomach ulcers and stomach ulcer formation.
 Famotidine is also used to treat gastritis, esophagitis, and GERD.
 Famotidine may also be used for purposes other than those listed here.

 Dogs and Cats

-Useful in the treatment and prevention of gastric (stomach) and intestinal ulcers
+- Useful in the treatment and prevention of gastric (stomach) and intestinal ulcers

-Helps heal ulcers that are already present
+- Helps heal ulcers that are already present

 Famotidine blocks H-2 receptors from secreting gastric acids into the stomach.
 Blocking these receptors prevents ulcers from forming and also helps present ulcers time to heal.